 Augmented Reality in Digital Marketing, Possibilities!

-Before we delve further, Augmented Reality (AR) is a technology that allows for virtual objects to be placed in the real world in real-time for information enhancement or education about the world around us.
-Currently, AR is mostly used on mobile phone apps to enrich the real world by blending digital components into it though still having them easily be told apart.
+Firstly, Augmented Reality (AR) is a technology that allows for virtual objects to be placed in the real world in real-time.
+This can be for information enhancement or education about the world around us.
+Currently, AR is mostly used on mobile phone apps to enrich the real world.
+This by blending digital components into it though still having them easily be told apart.
 It is one of the hottest and fanciest technology developments in the mobile industry and most people already have it.

-Though easily confused for each other, both Virtual Reality and Augmented Reality use some of the same types of technology and exist to present the user with an enhanced or enriched experience.
+Though easily confused for each other, both Virtual Reality and Augmented Reality use some of the same types of technology.
+Furthermore, exist to present the user with an enhanced or enriched experience.
 However, it’s notable that they differ very much in purpose and delivery method, and the main difference is really in the immersion spectrum.
-Augmented reality adds virtual components such as digital images and graphics as a new layer of interaction with the real world while virtual reality creates its own completely computer generated and driven reality.
+Augmented reality adds virtual components such as digital images and graphics as a new layer of interaction with the real world.
+While virtual reality creates its own completely computer generated and driven reality.
 Pretty cool, right?

 Though there some few technical issues getting in the way of mass market adoption.
 Such as a requirement for a serious amount of battery power to render digital AR elements in real time and power the camera.
-Remember, the basic hardware needed for AR are good processors, display, sensors and input devices, which can all be found on modern smartphones and tablets.
-That’s in addition to a high megapixel camera, an accelerometer, GPS and solid state compass, which make newer mobile computing devices very suitable AR platforms.
-Thus the problem will be solved quickly as smartphones are advancing way faster than Moore’s law.
+Remember, the basic hardware needed for AR are good processors, display, sensors, and input devices.
+All of which can all be found on modern smartphones and tablets.
+That’s in addition to a high megapixel camera, an accelerometer, GPS and solid state compass.
+Which make newer mobile computing devices very suitable AR platforms.
+Thus, the problem will be solved quickly as smartphones are advancing way faster than Moore’s law.

-So if your company/firm/business is considering tapping into this market for branding, marketing, and customer experience, what are the considerations and motivations we can look at?
+So if your company/firm/business is considering tapping into this market for branding, marketing, and customer experience.
+What are the considerations and motivations we can look at?
 Nordic dairy company in Finland launched a digital AR campaign in which a kitten jumps out of a milk carton when a picture on the back of the carton is scanned with the Arilyn app.
-This kitten is like a cute little Augmented Reality pet and can be interacted with through the users’ smartphone, and the kitten will develop into a cat (or a cow) over time.
-This campaign was aimed at kids and families as a fun little experience, and it also served as an example of how to use new technology to entertain and extend the storytelling.
+This kitten is like a cute little Augmented Reality pet and can be interacted with through the users’ smartphone.
+The kitten will develop into a cat (or a cow) over time.
+This campaign was aimed at kids and families as a fun little experience.
+Furthermore, it also served as an example of how to use new technology to entertain and extend the storytelling.
 Brilliant stuff!

 In terms of glasses, in steps Mixed Reality (MR), sometimes called Hybrid Reality (HR), a more advanced feature of AR technology.
 Here the user wears semi-transparent goggles or glasses to, unlike in VR, still be able to see the real world around them.
 It combines the best aspects of both Virtual Reality and Augmented Reality.
 When these two realities are merged together, new visualizations and environments are made where physical and digital objects co-exist and interact in real time.

 A good case study is The Dutch Lady, a dairy beverage brand in Vietnam, who created their own AR app for their young consumers.
-The app is a game for children, where you interact with the characters from the “Dutch Lady farm”, and by scanning ‘Dutch Lady’ Milk packs, you can unlock new characters in the game.
+The app is a game for children, where you interact with the characters from the “Dutch Lady farm”.
+And by scanning ‘Dutch Lady’ Milk packs, you can unlock new characters in the game.
 The app was a huge success and achieved over 40,000 downloads and a 19% increase in sales.
-Another success story is Volvo, who promoted their S60 model by creating an AR experience on YouTube, where the users could drive a virtual car by tilting their smartphone left and right.
+Another success story is Volvo, who promoted their S60 model by creating an AR experience on YouTube.
+Here the users could drive a virtual car by tilting their smartphone left and right.
 Volvo said there was an outstanding traffic increase of 293% to volvocars.com!